SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

 Another area I’m strongly interested in is FinTech, as it connects with my financial background and allows me to build or improve tools that help people manage money and financial services.
 I’m also open to roles in Quality Assurance (QA) or Software Testing, as I enjoy spotting errors and ensuring systems work smoothly.
 Eventually, I would like to be confident enough to manage small projects, contribute to real teams, or even mentor other beginners starting their journey in tech.

-    - Describe how these align with your interests and skills.
+    ○ Describe how these align with your interests and skills.

-   * I enjoy problem-solving, being creative, and improving systems — which align well with both software development and UI/UX design.
+   *I enjoy problem-solving, being creative, and improving systems — which align well with both software development and UI/UX design.

    *My financial experience fits naturally into FinTech, especially with my understanding of risk, compliance, and client-focused work.